-In 2023 the gallery is adapting to its new environment.
-Co-directed by Fiona van Schendel since 2012, another chapter will be added to FLATLAND's 40 years of history.
-The past few years Fi has committed herself to studies on behavioural ecology and ethology (animal behaviour) at the University of Wageningen and later in 2023 at the University of Oxford.
-This interest has resulted in her wish to bridge the knowledge of science to the world of art.
-Fi's interest for this planet's species and their habitats; of organisms and how they interact with the environment stems from her general curiosity in the survival mechanisms of all animal species.
-Interested in understanding the functions, causes, development, and evolution of animal behaviour, is key to their survival.
+In recent years Fi has pursued studies in behavioural ecology and ethology (animal behaviour) at the University of Wageningen and in 2023 at the University of Oxford.
+Her interest in this planet's species and their habitats stems from her general curiosity in the survival mechanisms of all animal species.
+Understanding the functions, causes, development, and evolution of animal behaviour, is key to their survival.

-To mark this change, FLATLAND will become: FLAT // LAND.
-Our new logo with spacial spelling is a reference to the land, the earth of this planet as an important platform for the survival mechanisms of species.
-The blue letters are the colour of the ocean and seas, the largest single habitat on earth.
+To mark this transformation, FLATLAND GALLERY became FLAT // LAND.
+The spatial logo refers to the earth of our planet as an important platform for the survival mechanisms of species, while the blue letters evokes the oceans and seas, the largest single habitat on earth.

 __________